-Independent temporary traffic counts undertaken by the Council at two locations within the area, one on Warren Drive and the other on North Drive during the period between the 4th

-October 2017 and 8th October 2017 has identified the use of the road by a substantial number of vehicles e.g. Warren Drive had 878 private vehicles recorded during 16.30 hours and 17.30 hours and North Drive had 1061 private vehicles recorded.
+Independent temporary traffic counts undertaken by the Council at two locations within the area, one on Warren Drive and the other on North Drive during the period between the 4 October and 8 October has identified the use of the road by a substantial number of vehicles e.g. Warren Drive 878 private vehicles recorded during 16.30 hrs and 17.30 hrs and on North Drive 1061 private vehicles recorded.
 So clearly the roundabout is congested and the highway network is at or close to saturation point, and when the highway network reaches this point, every additional vehicle will add to delay at the junction.